At a glance

 - Administration of broad-spectrum IV antibiotics until cytology results return, after which, your veterinarian will tailor antibiotics to the type of bacteria present.

 - Supportive care including IV fluids to correct dehydration, increase blood volume and electrolyte imbalance.

 Airway obstruction is a partial or blockage in any part of the airway which prevents air from getting into the lungs.
 A blockage can be due to an ingested foreign object, asthma or a tumour or growth.

 The goal of treatment is to find and address the underlying cause; this can include:

 - Bronchodilators to open the airways

 - Surgery to remove a foreign object

-Bleeding of the lung which is caused by a tear or crush to the lung caused by a trauma such as a fall from a height, penetrating injury or motor vehicle accident.
+Bleeding of the lung which is caused by a tear or crush due to trauma.
 Blood clotting disorders can also lead to bleeding in the lungs.